Formica rufa: Diet

 These ants' primary diet is aphid honeydew, but they also prey on invertebrates such as insects and arachnids; they are voracious scavengers.
 Foraging trails may extend 100 m.
 Larger workers have been observed to forage farther away from the nest.
-F. rufa commonly is used in forestry and often is introduced into an area as a form of pest management.
+F. rufa is commonly used in forestry and is introduced into an area as a form of pest management.

 Behavior

 Nursing

 Worker ants in F. rufa have been observed to practice parental care or perform cocoon nursing.
 A worker ant goes through a sensitive phase, where it becomes accustomed to a chemical stimulus emitted by the cocoon.
 The sensitive phase occurs at an early and specific period.
 An experiment was conducted by Moli et al. to test how worker ants react to different types of cocoon: homospecific and heterospecific cocoons.
-If the worker ant is brought up in the absence of cocoons, it will show neither recognition nor nursing behaviour.
-Both types of cocoons are opened up by the workers and devoured for nutrients.
-When accustomed to only the homospecific cocoons, the workers collect both types of cocoons, but only place and protect the homospecific cocoons.
-The heterospecific cocoons are neglected and abandoned in the nest and eaten.
-Lastly, if heterospecific cocoons were injected with extract from the homospecific cocoons, the workers tend to both types of cocoons equally.
+If the worker ant is brought up in the absence of cocoons, it will show neither recognition nor nursing behaviour, and both types of cocoons will be opened up by the workers and devoured for nutrients.
+When accustomed to only the homospecific cocoons, the workers collect both types of cocoons, but only place and protect the homospecific cocoons, while the heterospecific cocoons are neglected, abandoned in the nest and eaten.
+Lastly, if heterospecific cocoons are injected with extract from the homospecific cocoons, the workers tend to both types of cocoons equally.
 This demonstrates that a chemical stimulus from the cocoons seems to be of paramount importance in prompting adoption behaviour in worker ants.
-However, the specific chemical / stimulus has not been identified.
+However, the specific chemical or stimulus has not been identified.

 Foraging behaviour

 The foraging behaviour of wood ants varies depending on the environment.
 They have been shown to tend and harvest aphids as well as prey on and compete with other predators for food resources.
 They tend to prey on the most abundant members of the community, whether in tree canopies or forest foliage.
 Wood ants seem to favour prey living in local canopies near their nest.
-However, when food resources dwindle, they seek other trees further from the nest and explore more trees instead of exploring the forest floor more thoroughly.
+However, when food resources dwindle, they seek other trees further from the nest and explore more trees instead of the forest floor.
 This makes foraging for food significantly less efficient, but the rest of the nest does not help the foraging ants.